SilkRose/Pony/src/stories/ideas.md

 ***

-## That one time Pinkie Pie’s butt lead to another dimension
+## That one time Pinkie Pie's butt lead to another dimension

 No details provided.